digital-work-lab/open-source-project/01-topics.md

 Form groups of three and try to find the following information in 10 minutes:

 1. How many commits, contributors, and downloads does the project have?
-What's the test coverage?
+What is the test coverage?
+2. How does CoLRev compare to related tools?
+Which tool would you choose and why?
-2. Where is the documentation and how can I install CoLRev?
+3. Where is the documentation and how can I install CoLRev?
-3. What's the license and where can we find information on how to contribute to the project?
+4. What is the license and where can we find information on how to contribute to the project?
-4. What information should be provided for bug reports, where can I open a feature request?
+5. What information should be provided for bug reports, where can I open a feature request?
-5. How many issues are open vs. closed?
+6. How many issues are open vs. closed?
 How many pull requests are open vs. closed?
-6. How long do workflows with tests or code formatting run, when did the last one fail?
+7. How long do workflows with tests or code formatting run, when did the last one fail?
-7. What is "unpaywall" used for in the project?
+8. What is "unpaywall" used for in the project?
-8. Where can we find the features planned for milestone v0.12.0 (due March 1st)?
+9. Where can we find the features planned for the next milestone?

 <!--
 "Schnitzeljagd" - auf Zeit